BlueZoe/core/homeassistant/components/spotify/README.md

 - Display of album images and saved-track status
 - A predictable, unified experience across browse and search interfaces

 This enhances the clarity and usability of Spotify search within Home Assistant.
+The new functional features includes:
+- Ability to search across Spotify content types (tracks, artists, albums, playlists)
+- Type-filtered search tabs for quick scoping (Songs / Artists / Albums / Playlist)
+- Graceful handling of empty results and transient Spotify API errors

 ## Usage Notes